The destination is tucked away in the Kurnell section of Kamay Botany Bay National Park with unbeatable views of the natural scenery.

-Note that since this place is unsheltered and can get really windy, it helps to carry warm clothing – especially for those with little kids.
-Take caution when walking around here as a number of surfaces are uneven and this sometimes poses a challenge for children.
+Note that since this place is unsheltered and can get windy, it helps to carry warm clothing – especially for those with little kids.
+Take caution when walking around here as many surfaces are uneven, and this sometimes poses a challenge for children.

 For visitors who love water adventures, nothing compares to diving on location.
-Note however, that this is only meant for experienced divers.
-Conditions at the entrance and exit points can change very rapidly, and this is why Solander is only meant for qualified divers.
+Note that this is only meant for experienced divers.
+Conditions at the entrance and exit points can change very rapidly, and this is why Solander is only intended for qualified divers.

-Cape Solander is located in Kamay Botany Bay National Park.
+Cape Solander is in Kamay Botany Bay National Park.